-- 15.3 Recommendation: Work with the District and LPC to establish a user security awareness program for faculty and staff that includes at least the following elements:
+- 18.3 Recommendation: Establish a user security awareness program for faculty and staff that includes at least the following elements:

 - Responsible user practices

 - Protection of sensitive information

 - Phishing and social engineering awareness

 - Periodic simulated phishing campaigns

 Rationale: A significant portion of IT security breaches are the result of risky user behaviors such as not protecting passwords, not securing sensitive information, or responding to phishing email.
 User awareness training has shown to be an effective tool in reducing risky user behavior and increasing users' abilities to recognize phishing attacks and social engineering attempts.